Broko2021/mind-control/2021-Mind_Control-EN.md

 Your eyes get used to this distance, which is detrimental to your concentration by addiction, your brain asks you for your screen to have light at a good distance.

+High-resolution 4K and 8K screens have bright pixels that are too thin and too bright.
+Eyes are not used to continuously watch such highly contrasted bright surfaces, which causes additional nervous tension, mistaken by viewers for attention.
+These screens question the need for technological progress and its understanding by consumers.

+Does the average consumer voluntarily wish to equip himself with equipment that degrades his physical properties?
+In the name of the continuation of technological progress by technologists?

 Some new habits push digitization to its paroxysm.
 The video phone conversation, for example, leads to additional data consumption costs without improving the quality of the exchange in terms of content.
 When compared to its carbon equivalent, the video conversation is very expensive for the planet in comparison to its voice or text neighbor.

 ***What does the Matrix do against screens?*** It repairs your eyes despite your comfort, during the periods of eye corrections strong pains can be felt.
 It also corrects the distance of the gaze which sometimes allows you to gain rest, sometimes to gain concentration.
 Eye correction is a particularly intrusive practice from the Matrix.